rabovik/RSSwizzle/README.md

 #### Thread safety

-**RSSwizzle** is fully thread-safe.
+**RSSwizzle** is fully thread safe.
 You do not need any additional synchronization.

 ## CocoaPods
 Add `RSSwizzle` to your _Podfile_.